Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       ERRORS & ISSUES
-Feel free to use it and provide feedback on errors, the maintainers will try to correct website breakage as soon as possible.
+Feel free to use it and provide feedback on errors, I will try to correct website breakage as soon as possible.